Why Visit New England?

 - The Connecticut River winds through most of the state.
-Take a boat ride down it or explore a few of the towns nestled along its shoreline, like Essex.
+Take a boat ride down it or explore a few towns nestled along its shoreline, like Essex.

-- Wethersfield- Wander along the streets of the oldest town in Connecticut, then enjoy a walk by its waterfront.
+- Wethersfield- Wander along the streets of the oldest town in Connecticut, then enjoy a walk by its riverfront.

 This state is one of my favorites, maybe because it is where I live, but also because even though it is small- just 37 by 48 miles- it has 384 miles of serpentine, rocky coastline.
 Here are a few of my favorite places to visit.
 Check out 47 Fabulous Things to Do in Rhode Island.